franzkruhm/Plutus/README.md

+# Scroo will no longer be updated on github for various reasons; including the fact that I've decided to start work on a proprietary, closed source, version following some positive results.
+Thanks to all and if you are still using this or working on a fork or whatever I'd like to hear about it.

 # Scroo Bitcoin Brute Forcer, memcached workaround the memory issue and fixed keygen

 A Bitcoin wallet collider that brute forces random wallet addresses from a databases of known addresses